ysdn2019/Graduates-List/graduates/mirabelle-wang.md

 ---
 path: /work/plain-and-sweet
 graduate: Mirabelle Wang
-mainimg: /assets/work/Wang_Mirabelle_Project1_Web_Main.jpg
+cover: /assets/work/Wang_Mirabelle_Project1_Web_Main.jpg
-thumbnailimg: /assets/work/Wang_Mirabelle_Project1_Web_Thumbnail.jpg
+thumbnail: /assets/work/Wang_Mirabelle_Project1_Web_Thumbnail.jpg
 title: Plain & Sweet
 groupmembers:
-fields: Branding, Illustration, Packaging
+category: Branding, Illustration, Packaging
 mediumdimensions: Packaging
 description: Plain & Sweet is a pineapple cake brand that aims to make food packaging design fun and exciting, eco-friendly, and informational to those who are new to the Taiwanese-style pastry.
 An informational booklet in both English and Chinese introduces the product’s origins as well as famous landmarks and food in Taiwan.
 digitallink: